ItsJokerZz/FPKGi/README.md

     - Under the `Title Voice Recognition Details` section.
        - `pronunciation.xml` and `pronunciation.sig`

+### 4. Setup for etaHEN Jailbreak Usage
+1. Navigate to the `BUILD` folder in the root of the project.
+2. Use a tool like [LMAN's PKG Viewer](https://archive.org/download/ps4-pkgviewer-v1.5-lman/PS4PKGViewer.v1.5-LMAN.zip) to extract the PKG file.
+3. Go to `BUILD/BIN` and copy the `param.sfo` file.
+4. Paste and replace it in the extracted PKG at: `PKGI13337/sce_sys/`
+5. Copy the `PKGI13337.gp4` file from `BUILD/BIN`
+6. Paste it into the **root** of the extracted PKG folder.
+7. Use the [Fake PKG Tools](https://github.com/CyB1K/PS4-Fake-PKG-Tools-3.87/releases/) to generate a new PKG.

 **For more detailed guidance with images, check out [RetroGamer74's guide](https://github.com/RetroGamer74/HowToBuildWithUnityPS4FakePKG/blob/master/README.md).**